 Therefore there is no hard and fast rule.
 However, it is wise to stick to some very basic principles when it comes to buying a property.
-The best property investment will:
+The best property investment will:-

-Be purchased at or below market value.

-Have a value that is affordable for most of the population, ie. its value will probably be close to the median value of properties in the area in which it is located.
-This means there will be a large market for it when it is sold.

-Be subjected to expenses that are moderate.

-Be in a good position, ie. close to transport and amenities such as schools, shopping centres and parks etc.

-Have some desirable attribute that makes it unique in some way.
+- Be purchased at or below market value. - Have a value that is affordable for most of the population, ie. its value will probably be close to the median value of properties in the area in which it is located.
+This means there will be a large market for it when it is sold. - Be subjected to expenses that are moderate. - Be in a good position, ie. close to transport and amenities such as schools, shopping centres and parks etc. - Have some desirable attribute that makes it unique in some way.
 This attribute will ensure that when there is an oversupply of properties, the investment will not be as adversely affected as it will be unique from other properties.
 Properties that have a special view or are in very close proximity to a significant public amenity fall into this category.

-With today's social demographics and lifestyle preferences, people are tending to favour units, town-houses, villas and terrace-style accommodation.
+With today's social demographics and lifestyle preferences, people are tending to favour units, townhouses, villas and terrace-style accommodation.
 This is a specific type of investment where the investor needs to know how strata titled properties work.
-(More information pertaining to strata titled properties can be found in later topics).

 When selecting an investment property, the total investment return per annum is your key indicator.
 In a short-term letting market, the rental returns are higher, so a much higher vacancy rate should be accounted for.
-The cost of holding the property during these periods may cause financial strain on the land-lord.
+The cost of holding the property during these periods may cause financial strain on the landlord.
 However, the astute investor will allow for these vacancies by either having a high cash flow from a job, or borrowing extra money as a reserve.